cs0320/notes/book/src/html-react-playwright/html-react-playwright.md

 I'd caution against viewing success in either 0320 or CSCI generally as related to _talent_, for a couple reasons.
 We don't talk enough about how talent depends on external factors and experience.
 Stephen Sondheim (who I imagine knew more about talent than most) said that "everybody is talented, it's just that some people get it developed and some don't."
 We can often (wrongly) think of "talent" in CSCI as when some skill or concept comes easily.
 But the development of talent requires time, support, work, etc. And even prodigies need that---e.g., Terrence Tao (who aced the math SATs when he was 8 years old) got a lot of tutoring support growing up, and (crucially) his family was able to provide it.

+## An Exercise

+You'll start the "front end" part of 0320 today.
+In our context, that means web programming. **What's a (work-safe) website that you particularly like, and what's something the website's interface does that you'd like to learn how to do?**

 ## Static HTML and CSS Basics

-We're going to be working with a student's website today.
+Let's start by looking at a student's website.
 The site is hosted [here](https://cs.brown.edu/~tbn/nim/).
 Naturally, I got permission before using one of your fellow student's webpages.
+The style is rather outdated, but it suffices as a first intro to these concepts.

 This website uses three files:
 * an HTML file, which defines the _content_ of the page ([index.html](https://cs.brown.edu/~tbn/nim/index.html));
 * a CSS File, which defines the _styling_ of the page ([styles.css](https://cs.brown.edu/~tbn/nim/styles.css)); and
 * an image file with a picture of the student ([nim.png](https://cs.brown.edu/~tbn/nim/nim.png)).

-### HTML Structure
+### HTML: The Content

 Notice that the structure of HTML is _treelike_.
 Tags open and close elements in the document.
 There's some metadata, but largely the document describes visible content and the structure of that content.

 If you're used to editing documents via Google Docs or MS Word, you might be wondering where the _formatting_ information comes from.
-Websites usually separate out content from styling, meaning that the HTML won't say that a certain word should be shown in a particular font, but gives any context needed for styling to be done by...
+Websites usually separate out content from styling, meaning that the HTML won't say that a certain word should be shown in a particular font, or aligned in a particular way.
+Instead, any context needed for styling to be done is specified by...

-### CSS Structure
+### CSS: The Styling

 CSS files say how to _style_ elements of a webpage.
 Because the author of this page gave the `uniName` class to "Brown University", this style declaration will apply: